KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 # Tasting tests at Cookpad
 @Kazu_cocoa

-Hello everyone.
+Hello, everyone.
 I'm Kazu.
-Now, I'm so happy and exciting to be able to talk for many Swift and iOS develpers.
+Now, I'm so happy and excited to be able to talk for many Swift and iOS developers.

-Today's my topic is associated with "TEST" since I'm test engineer at Cookpad.
+Today's my topic is associated with "TEST" since I'm a test engineer at Cookpad.
 "Tasting" used in my title means taste food stuff because my company is regarding with food.

 # About me

 First, I introduce myself.
-I'm kazuaki matsuo and working at Cookpad as test engineer.
+I'm Kazuaki Matsuo and working at Cookpad as a test engineer.
-I've tried test automation for Android and iOS, and improved development processes and other many role to imprpve quality.
+I've tried test automation for Android and iOS and improved development processes and other many roles to improve several qualities.
-So, "Software Engineer in Quality" might be more suitable name than test engineer in my company, I think.
+So, "Software Engineer in Quality" might be more suitable name than test engineer to explain me in my company, I think.

 I use some languages in my work such as swift, ruby, java for android and elixir.
 Recently, I've maintained ruby binding client library for Appium.